Employment Opportunities

 • Level-headed and consistent

 These team members will work primarily at the Leon County Elections Center (in a mix of warehouse and office settings).
 Warehouse setting work is expected and will include packing and inventorying supplies, and testing voting equipment.
-Roughly two weeks before each election, most team members will be reassigned to one of 10 early voting sites as an Early Voting Clerk or to multiple sites as a Rover.
+Roughly two weeks before each election, some team members will be reassigned to one of 10 early voting sites as an Early Voting Clerk.
+Others will be reassigned to multiple sites as a Rover.
 Significant and consistent overtime with ten-hour days, including weekends, during these early voting periods and on election day are required.

-This team is a great fit for creative people who enjoy managing dynamic projects with lots of moving parts and actively seek out all types of work as opposed to waiting for delegated tasks.
-This team works nice and steady until it’s time for the adrenaline surge during the early voting period, followed by a huge round of high fives and some solid sleep when it’s complete.
+This team is a great fit for individuals who enjoy collaborating on dynamic projects and actively seek out diverse types of work as opposed to waiting for delegated tasks.

 Shared Duties Include: